pachyderm/pachyderm/examples/joins/README.md

 2. stores only
 3. both our repo stores and returns

-These 3 cases will create 3 different set of datums that we will explain further.
-Quick overview of our pipeline:
+These 3 cases will create 3 different sets of datums that we will explain further.
+A quick overview of our pipeline:

 1. **Pipeline input repositories**: The `stores` and `returns` repo are joined (See 3 cases of outer join above) on the STOREID of their file name.
     | Returns | Stores |
     |-----------|--------|
     |![returns_repository](./img/pachctl_list_file_returns_master.png)|![purchases_repository](./img/pachctl_list_file_purchases_master.png)|
-2. **Pipeline**: [outer_join.json](./outer_join.json) Our pipeline executes some python code that processes stores and matching returns (if any), and aggregate by zipcode.
+2. **Pipeline**: [outer_join.json](./outer_join.json).
+Our pipeline executes some Python code that processes stores and matched returns (if any) then aggregates by zip code.
-3. **Pipeline output repository**: The output repo `outer_join` will contain a list of text files named after the stores' zip codes.The detail of each will depend on where the outer join was put.
+3. **Pipeline output repository**: The output repo `outer_join` will contain a list of text files named after the stores' zip code.
+The detail of each will depend on where the outer join was put.

 We have listed all the possible outcomes in the following cheat sheet.
 Each particular case will be further explained:
 ![outer_join_list_datum](./img/outer_joins_list_datum.png)